 Sparks of Science

-Students in grades 9-12, of Ethiopian background, living Rehovot or its surrounds.
-The program is also relevant for students who wish to volunteer for the PERACH program.
+Ethiopian-Israeli students grades 9-12, who live in and around Rehovot.
+The program is also relevant for students who wish to volunteer for the Perach Tutorial Project.

-During the school year, once or twice a week after school for 4 hours.
+Throughout the school year, once or twice a week after school, for 4 hours.
 A two-day science camp is held three times during the year.
 The program runs for four years.

-The program is funded by the Pergament family and the New York Community Appeal (UJA) and a small additional administration fee.
+The program is sponsored by the Pergament family and the New York Community Appeal (UJA).
+A small, additional administration fee is required.

-Teachers and principals whose students respond to the program advertisement are invited to recommend candidates from 8th grade, who will be invited for interviews at the Davidson Institute of Science Education.
+School principals and teachers whose students meet the program's requirements are welcome to recommend candidates starting in the 8th grade, who will be invited for interviews at the Davidson Institute of Science Education.

 More about the program

-- Fortnight meetings: 4-hourly sessions at the Weizmann Institute, held in small groups according to various levels of students and delivered by students from the Weizmann Institute and other universities as part of the PERACH Program.
-The meetings are devoted to the study of mathematics, computer science, chemistry, physics and biology.
-There are also dedicated group lessons for learning the English language, for its significance in studying science, technology and other fields.
+- Weekly meetings: These four-hour sessions take place at the Weizmann Institute in small groups, according to the students' academic levels, and are facilitated by students from the Weizmann Institute and other universities as part of the Perach Tutorial Project.
+The meetings are devoted to the study of mathematics, computer science, chemistry, physics, and biology.
+There are also study groups dedicated to learning the English language, as it is imperative for the study of science, technology, and other fields.

-- "Empowerment" workshops: Led by professional facilitators, held in small groups and deal with issues such as proper selection, decision making, leadership, and values.
-The goal: to strengthen one’s personal abilities and confidence in developing leadership skills.
+- Empowerment workshops: Led by professional facilitators and held in small groups, these workshops seek to deal with issues such as developing a proper decision-making process, leadership, and values.
+This framework aims to strengthen students' personal abilities, confidence, and leadership skills.